sqlxpert/aws-tag-sched-ops/readme.md

    |StackSetsOrMultiRegion|Yes|
    |TagSchedOpsPerformCodeS3VersionID|_In a multi-region scenario, leave blank_|

-6. On the next page, specify the target AWS accounts, typically by entering account numbers below "Deploy stacks in accounts".
-Then, move the target region(s) from "Available regions" to "Deployment order".
+6. On the next page, specify the target AWS accounts, typically by entering account numbers below <samp>Deploy stacks in accounts</samp>.
+Then, move the target region(s) from <samp>Available regions</samp> to <samp>Deployment order</samp>.
 It is a good idea to put the main region first.

 ### Manual Installation